jub0bs/browsersec-course-nov2021/slides.md

 ### Good CORS practices

 * make sure you understand CORS
+* use strong origin validation
+* think about the trust relationship between your server and allowed origins
 * don't rely on your CORS policy as the primary defence against CSRF
 * validate requests' `Content-Type`
 * don't implement CORS yourself: use a dependable library/middleware